Weakly Learning to Match Experts in Online Community: Experiments

+\textbf{QA-Expert:} this dataset is from an online international QA challenge$^\text{2}$. ~~It consists of 87,988 users and 47,656 questions with 43,913 invitations and 9,561 responses.
+To reduce noise, we select those questions with at least 5 invited users and 1 response in our experiment.
+This results in 182 questions and 599 users.
+In this dataset, we aim to evaluate how can our method improve the performance of predicting users' responses to answer invitations in the online QA system.

+\textbf{Paper-Reviewer:} this dataset comes from the reviewer bidding of a major CS conference in 2016.
+It contains 935 submissions and 440 Program Committee members.
+PC members placed bids for the papers they are interested to review.
+For each paper, we consider PC's bids as a positive response to the invitation, and randomly sample the same number of PCs who do not bid for this paper as negative.

-\textbf{Relevance:} this dataset includes 86 papers and 2,048 candidate reviewers.
-We asked the PhD students from the author's lab to make relevance judgments.
-We simply considered the relevance as binary: relevance and irrelevance.
-In this dataset, we focus on evaluating how the method can find \textit{relevant and qualified} experts to review the paper.
+\hide{ \textbf{Topic-Expert:} this dataset includes 86 queries and 2,048 candidate experts.
+In this dataset, we follows the traditional expert finding setting as that in~\cite{zhang2008mixture,deng2008formal}.
+We asked five PhD students from the first author's lab to make relevance judgments.
+We simply consider the relevance and irrelevance.
+Basically, experts who have publication in similar topics or at least three papers in a related conference will be considered as relevant.
+Agreements of over 80\% among the five annotators will be considered as ground truth.
+In this dataset, we only consider the first term in Eq. (\ref{eq:problem}) and ignore the second one. }

-\textbf{Response:} this dataset was collected from our Chrome extension for reviewer recommendation.
-It includes 183 papers submitted to nine journals and 827 reviewers' responses.
-Among the responses, 391 are ``agree'', while the rest are viewed as ``decline'' (including ``unavailable'' and ``no response'').
-Figure~\ref{journal_decline} shows the declination rate.
-In Response, we focus on evaluating how our method can find experts who are \textit{willing to review}, and reduce reviewer declination rate.

 \hide{

 }